 Ingredients you need per step are listed below the step in Italic

-- Add the beef steak and garlic to the onions and roast the meat until it is nicely browned and the fat edge has melted away a bit.
+- Add the beef and garlic to the onions, sprinkle with flour, and fry the meat until it is nicely browned and the fat has melted.
+Put everything in the slow cooker.2 tablespoons all-purpose flour, 4 cloves garlic

-- Put the juniper berries and cloves in a tea egg.
-Place it in the liquid.
+- Place the juniper berries and cloves in a tea infuser.
+Place it in the liquid.4 cloves, 5 juniper berries

-- Place the gingerbread cookies and the bay leaves on the meat.
+- Place the Speculoos and bay leaves on the meat.2 bay leaves, 8 Speculoos cookies

 - Serve.
-Serve with mashed potatoes and peas with carrots.
+Delicious with mashed potatoes and cauliflower or crispy bread.